samiekamal/samiekamal.github.io/stars.md

 		for (int i = 0; i < listOfStars.size(); i++) {

-			//setting color of the graphics based on random color of starts g.setColor(listOfStars.get(i).getColor());
+			//setting the color of the graphics based on the random color of the stars g.setColor(listOfStars.get(i).getColor());

 			//drawing the star